What is FEC?

 - Enabling sub-contractors to electrify through collective access to eTrucks and charging infrastructure

-Download these slide decks for more information:
+Download the slide deck here for more information

 Financing the transition to electric trucks - Framing paper for the start of a dialogue, in collaboration with CALSTART and Government of The Netherlands

 Leading global companies unite to propel electric truck adoption in the United States and Europe and signal demand for 60,000 electric heavy duty trucks by 2030.

 At Climate Week NYC 2023, the Fleet Electrification Coalition (FEC) was launched by Smart Freight Centre and CALSTART.
 This launch was underpinned by the announcement of the signalling for demand for more than 60,000 battery-electric heavy-duty trucks in the United States and Europe by 2030.
 In an effort to accelerate the deployment of electric trucks and facilitate the deployment of essential charging infrastructure, Smart Freight Centre’s Sustainable Freight Buyers Alliance and CALSTART have kickstarted the Fleet Electrification Coalition.
 The members of the coalition have agreed to work together to establish favorable market conditions for the deployment of battery-electric heavy-duty trucks.